Environmental Data Literacy

 Required Materials

-This course requires that you bring your laptop or other computing device that is capable of running RStudio and the R statistical language.
+This course requires that you bring a laptop capable of running RStudio and the R statistical language.
 There is no required book, and all content is provided via online resources.

 Assignments & Grading Policy